devmique/full-stack-parents-portal/README.md

     CREATE DATABASE parents_portal;
     ```

-3. **Import the database structure and sample data** from the provided `parents_portal.sql` file.
+3. **Import the database structure and sample data** from the provided `/schema/parents_portal.sql` file.
 This can be done using the **Import** tab in phpMyAdmin or by running the following command in MySQL CLI:

     ```bash
     mysql -u root -p parents_portal < parents_portal.sql